APSL/django-yubin/README.rst

 This will send the queued e-mail every minute.

-Django Yubin is a fork from django-mailer2 with some addtions from django-mailviews and additional improvements made from apsl.net that we need for our daly basis workd.
+Django Yubin is a fork from django-mailer2 with some additions from django-mailviews and additional improvements made from apsl.net that we need for our daly basis workd.
 It has also contributions from other people, so don't heasitate to read the humans.txt.